msabrishami/isc-website-mjhp/markdowns/housing.md

 * Always view the property in person before making any payments.
 * Be wary if the deal sounds too good to be true.
 If the rent is significantly below market rate, it could be a scam.
 * Do your homework: Look up the property and the owner's information online to verify its authenticity.
 * Trust your gut.
-If something feels off about a listing, the landlord, or the lease, it's safer to walk away.
+If something feels off about a listing, the landlord, or the lease, it is safer to walk away.
 * If possible, work with a reputable rental or real estate company.
 * Consult with local students, university housing offices, or other reliable sources about standard practices for renting in the area.
 * Consider getting legal advice before signing a lease if you're unsure about it.
 You can also ask other students who have an experience in case you have any questions.

 ## Tenants' Rights

-It's essential to understand your rights as a tenant to ensure you have a positive and secure living experience.
+It is essential to understand your rights as a tenant to ensure you have a positive and secure living experience.
 When you rent a home in California, you have an "implied covenant of quiet enjoyment" which includes:

 * **Peaceful Enjoyment:** Tenants have the right to live in their rental unit without excessive noise or disturbances that significantly interfere with their ability to peacefully occupy the premises.
 * **Non-Interference:** Landlords must refrain from actions that disrupt or disturb the tenant's quiet enjoyment of the property.
 This includes entering the premises without proper notice, shutting off essential utilities, or engaging in other behaviors that interfere with the tenant's rights.